mozilla/geckodriver/doc/Flags.md

 #### <code>&#x2D;&#x2D;android-storage <var>ANDROID_STORAGE</var></code>

+**Deprecation warning**: This argument is deprecated and planned to be removed with the 0.31.0 release of geckodriver.
+As such it shouldn't be used with version 0.30.0 or later anymore.
+By default the automatic detection will now use the external storage location, which is always readable and writeable.

 Selects the test data location on the Android device, eg. the Firefox profile.
 By default `auto` is used.